 Despite repeated attempts to stop them, leaks from the Fed continue.
-My model suggests a possible answer for this - it is hard to get out of a unique Nash equilibrium (the equilibrium in Theorem 1 which applies in times of sufficient disagreement).
+My model suggests a possible answer for this-it is hard to get out of a unique Nash equilibrium (the equilibrium in Theorem 1, which applies in times of sufficient disagreement).

-There are obvious but unattractive solutions: Avoid disagreement by appointing similarthinking policy makers, but this run counter to why we have group-decision making in the first place.
-Or disclose policy preferences in real time so there is less to leak, but this would likely lead to even more loss in policy flexibility than the current framework.
+There are obvious but unattractive solutions: One could avoid disagreement by appointing similar-thinking policymakers, but this would run counter to why we have group decision-making in the first place.
+Or one could publicly disclose policy preferences in real time so there is less to leak.
+However this would likely lead to even more loss in policy flexibility than the current framework.
+Think of no disclosure as retaining full flexibility, informal disclosure as generating some loss of flexibility, and public disclosure as generating the least flexibility.

 Below I instead lay out an argument that links β (the parameter capturing the loss from deviating from market expectations in my model) to the public's understanding of the Fed's policy rule.
-I then discuss approaches to improve this understanding in order to lower β , arguing that avoiding rotation of policy makers on the FOMC may help.
+I then discuss approaches to improve this understanding in order to lower β , arguing that reducing the number of policymakers and avoiding rotation of policymakers in FOMC voting may help.

-5.1 Parallels to the time inconsistency literature
+4.1 Parallels to the Time-Inconsistency Literature

-The quiet cacophony is in some ways similar to other time inconsistency problems in monetary policy.
-Policy makers would prefer no disclosure at the intermediate date if this could be enforced, but are unable to commit to non-disclosure.
+The quiet cacophony is in some ways similar to other timeinconsistency problems in monetary policy.
+Policymakers would prefer no disclosure at the intermediate date if this could be enforced, but are unable to commit to non-disclosure.
 In response to time-consistency problems, several papers recommend appointing a central banker with different preferences.
-Rogoff (1985) argues for appointing a central banker with a "too large" weight on inflation relative to employment in order to overcome the standard time-inconsistency problem of policy makers creating surprise inflation to increase employment.
+Rogoff (1985) argues for appointing a central banker with a "too large" weight on inflation relative to employment, in order to overcome the standard time-inconsistency problem of policymakers creating surprise inflation to increase employment.
 Similarly, to avoid excessive gradualism in monetary policy, Stein and Sunderam (2018) argue that society would be better off with a central banker who cared less about market volatility.
 In the current context, what is needed is central bankers who care "too little" about delivering on policy expectations driven by Fed disclosure, relative to the representative household.
-Finding such central bankers seems difficult - why would potential candidates inherently have different β preferences?
-Incentivizing them to act as if they have low β also seems challenging as this would reward what looks like erratic policy making.
+Finding such central bankers seems difficult-why would potential candidates inherently have different \beta preferences?
+Incentivizing them to act as if they have low β also seems challenging, as this would reward what looks like erratic policymaking.

 Improving the current state of affairs involves a better understanding of what drives the magnitude of β .
 In my view, β is not a fundamental preference parameter but is instead shaped by the public's lack of understanding of the Fed's decision rule.
-If the public fully understood how the Fed would optimally react to each type of incoming data, then markets would update expectations day by day as news came out about non-farm payroll, ISM, consumer confidence etc. Policy surprises (e.g., Kuttner surprises or stock returns on announcement days) would be small, yet the Fed would be unbound by prior policy statements as the public would agree that the optimal policy rate turned out different than what was expected at an intermediate date.
-Large policy surprises are thus a failure of communication, leaving the Fed reluctant to not deliver on what the market expects based on prior Fed disclosures.
-In other words, to the extent that markets do not understand the Fed's decision rule, any deviation of policy from expectations will be interpreted partly as a "Taylor rule residual", and thus make the Fed look erratic and less competent.
-This problem leads β to be positive which in turn drives the use of informal communication.
+If the public fully understood how the Fed would optimally react to each type of incoming data, then markets would update expectations day by day as news came out about non-farm payroll, consumer confidence, and so on.
+Policy surprises (e.g., Kuttner surprises or stock returns on announcement days) would be small, yet the Fed would be unbound by prior policy statements as the public would agree that the optimal policy rate turned out different than what was expected at an intermediate date.
+Large policy surprises are thus a failure of communication, and this leaves the Fed reluctant to not deliver on what the market expects based on prior Fed disclosures.
+In other words, to the extent that markets do not understand the Fed's decision rule. any deviation of policy from expectations will be interpreted partly as a "Taylor rule residual", and thus make the Fed look erratic and less competent.
+This problem leads β to be positive, which in turn drives the use of informal communication.